atanudev2001/expense-app/README.md

 # ExpenseApp
+  1) Made the login component
+  2) Used snackbar to display messages
-  1)Error in the jwt token validation
+  3) Added the service to generate the jwt token